Xaoc-xd/Dumpster-Fire/README.md

 * Noisemaker Spam - Continuiously spam a Noisemaker
 * No Scope - Removes "HudScope" panel so there is no scope with a Sniper Rifle
 * Chat Spam - Spams chat with lots of popular cheat's chat spam messages
+* Kill Say - Says a message after killing a user